aebibtech/box-dl-gui/README.md

 # Box.com PDF Downloader GUI

 This application can scrape and download protected docx, pdf files in box.com and save it as an editable PDF file.
+This repo is an extension of [lfasmpao's](https://github.com/lfasmpao/box.com-downloader) box.com downloader.

 ### Installation